Tel Aviv is known as the White City, It was one of the most captivating places to visit.

 At least that was our case, though we have to admit that we enjoyed the food regardless of the destination.

-There are a huge number of great places for eating out in the city, ranging from cheap eateries to fine-dining restaurants.
+There are a best tel aviv restaurants for eating out in the city, ranging from cheap eateries to fine-dining restaurants.

 The list of the best and most recommended restaurants would be almost endless, and as everyone has different tastes, the only advice we can give you in this regard is to follow your nose.